zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 import { AnyFunction as AnyFunction_2 } from '../../utils/typeUtils';
 import { BadgeInfo as BadgeInfo_2 } from '../../lib';
 import type { CaptureOptions } from 'posthog-js';
+import { CarbonioModule as CarbonioModule_2 } from '../../types/apps';
 import type { ChipItem } from '@zextras/carbonio-design-system';
 import type { ComponentType } from 'react';
 import type { DefaultTheme } from 'styled-components';